-If you’re from Italy, you won’t need this intro.
-Otherwise, here you go: Nicolas Vaporidis is an Italian mainstream actor who got massively famous in the country since 2006, right after shooting Notte prima degli esami (literally “The night before exams”), an amazing film about high school and the youth that has quickly become a cult movie in Italy.
+Nicolas Vaporidis is an Italian actor who got famous nationwide in 2006 after shooting Notte prima degli esami [The night before the Exam], a film about high school that quickly became a cult movie in Italy.

-Over a decade on, he is still the kind of super-celebrity paparazzi follow everywhere and, at the same time, he’s also the type of guy you’ll never see in a car insurance TV commercial.
+Many years on, he has grown into the kind of super-celebrity paparazzi would follow everywhere and, at the same time, he’s also the type of guy you wouldn’t see in car insurance commercials.

 Have we met before?
 I must have seen you somewhere.

-Probably in some squatted schools in the 00s, in Rome.
+Probably in some squatted schools in the 00s.
 We are just three years apart.

 Anyway, I have certainly seen you somewhere.
-At the cinema.
+On the screen.

 Do you mind if I smoke?